 Best Practices and Guaranteed Rankings

-Implementing best practices on a site which lacked them will normally show positive and immediate results!
+Implementing best practices on a previously un-optimized page will typically show positive and relatively immediate results!
 The client feels as though the agency knows what they are doing and continues to spend more money (without any long term SEO results or rankings), until they ultimately start looking for another SEO company.

 What I think sets me and my SEO apart from some of the others is my obsession with the data I observe as a result of my work, rather than the methods I employ to get to the front page.
 When it comes time to really dig in and start increasing SERP placement, I ask my self two questions: